tw-vaibhavwaykole/ai-enabled-test-generator/README.md

 Docker & CI/CD
 --------------
 This project includes a Dockerfile, a Docker Compose configuration, and GitHub Actions workflows for continuous integration.
-Refer to the respective files in the project root and .github/workflows/ for more details.
+- **Docker Compose:** Refer to the `docker-compose.yml` file in the project root for the complete configuration.
+- **CI/CD Workflows:** Check the files in the `.github/workflows/` directory for GitHub Actions setups.

 License
 -------